Surprised White woman in dentist scrubs with face mask down, gloves, equipment

 Why dentistry is a great career choice

 Dentistry is a significant medical profession.
 Sadly, many people fail to recognize the essential role that dentists play in ensuring a person's oral and overall well-being.
 This is why you'll find people taking their dental appointments with levity, forgetting that their oral health is just as important as their mental and physical health.
 Dentists perform a unique role in society that no other medical worker can confidently perform.
 In the same way that society can't do without a brain or heart surgeon, dentists are also indispensable members of the community.
+Dentistry is a popular and profitable career, so much so that it ranks ninth out of the 100 best jobs in the US.
+Here are just some of the reasons why you should become a dentist.

 Job satisfaction

-Dentistry is one of few careers that offer maximum job satisfaction.
+Dentistry is one of the few careers that offer maximum job satisfaction.
 The knowledge that you’re instrumental in restoring a person's self-esteem and confidence simply by helping them take care of their oral health is immensely fulfilling on its own.
 As a dentist, you help people live a better quality of life, and nothing brings satisfaction as much as adding value to others’ lives.

 Being your own boss